 Discover methods and techniques to transform your organization into an innovation machine.
 Innovation Blog and free…

 Hackathons typically have a lead time — a preparation phase, from the announcement of the event to the actual ‘hack-time’, as explained below:

 The ‘design time’

-This is about communicating the event to the employees, attracting attention and enabling formal registration of interest.
+This is about communicating the event to the employees, attracting attention, and enabling formal registration of interest.

 As soon as the Hackathon is announced, employees should have a sufficient lead time — typically a few weeks- to explore ideas, technologies, teams, and resources.
-This is an informal preparation phase which should be supported by proper tools (systems to enable employees to structure their ideas, projects, teams; communicate their effort, ask for advice or help).
+This is an informal preparation phase that should be supported by proper tools (systems to enable employees to structure their ideas, projects, teams; communicate their effort, ask for advice or help).
 In all cases you should:

 - Announce the hackathon with clear messages and strong sponsorship from the leadership

 - Frequently and consistently communicate updates on the timeline of the event, the number of participants, the availability of the resources

 - Provide self-service tools for employees to register, create projects, explore projects, form teams, explore technologies, etc.